-Students entering the program will be assessed for transfer credits for previous post-secondary educational credits prior to the end of August.
-However, if a transfer credit has not been given and a student thinks they should have received a transfer credit, then please contact the Academic Coordinator during the first two weeks of classes of the respective semester.
+Students entering the program will be assessed for transfer credits for previous post-secondary educational credits prior to the end of June.
+However, if a transfer credit has not been given and a student thinks they should have received a transfer credit, then please contact the Academic Coordinator.
 You may be required to submit a detailed course outline of the course you are wanting transfer credits applied.
 If a student was registered and paid for a course for which they have received transfer credits, they will be reimbursed the tuition costs if transfer credit is assessed before the course withdrawal/drop date (this date can be found in the Academic Calendar).
 Please refer to the Transfer Credit FAQs for further information.